andrezero/andretorgal.site.old/content/pages/about/story.md

 ---
 title: 'My story'
 template: 'Site/About'
-tags: ['personal']
+tags: ['personal', 'music', 'web-development']
 created: '2017-02-11'
 ---

 This is my personal story.

-I don't expect you to read this. :-) This is mostly a writing exercise, a reflection about how I arrived here, and I hope it helps me better understand where I'm going.
+I don't expect you to read this. :-) This is mostly a writing exercise, a reflection about how I arrived here, and I hope it helps me better understand where I am going.

 So if you do read it, drop me a line, I'd love to hear what you make of it. ;-)